trooker/a038_squirrel-chaser/README.md

 is controlled by a gamepad using joystick motion, a speed control, and buttons for commanding flashes, buzzers, LEDs, etc.  The user remotely controls the vehicle over WIFI via a gamepad-OTG-Android system component.
 The vehicle itself receives its WIFI directions/instructions via an on-board WIFI shield-Arduino Mega256.

 A full technical presentation of the project can be found at http://abbottanp.com.
-From the Learn: section of the web page select "Knowledge Center".
+From the "Learn:" section of the web page select "Knowledge Center".
 That will provide a table of projects available as OpenSource of which a038_squirrel-chaser is near the top for 2020.

 The squirrel-chaser design was compartmentized into a Android-WIFI-Arduino vehicle baranch and a gamepad-Arduino-OTG-Android branch.
 Both branches have matured to the point were integration is the next step.
 Both branches and the integration required the tools shown below.